Advertiser Disclosure

 If you’re searching for a beach location that will make you feel like you’ve stepped out of a postcard, Anse du Gouverneur is the place for you.

 This beach has a wide, white sand shore that’s surrounded by bright greenery.
 Shell Beach is flanked by cliffs that create an inlet to protect this part of the coast from strong currents.
-It’s a secluded beach, so if you’re looking for some peace and quiet, this is a pretty ideal spot.
+It’s a secluded beach, so if you’re looking for peace and quiet, this is a pretty ideal spot.

 19. Smuggler’s Cove, British Virgin Islands